 Grant Funding Areas

-Applicants may address their COVID-19 funding needs through the regular grant application process.
+Applications for grants are accepted to address identified needs in Allen County, Indiana.
 This may be for a specific program or direct support of a vulnerable population.
 All requests should fit within one of the impact areas listed below.

 The spring grant guidelines and application are available now through March 1.
 Submission of a request does not guarantee funding.

 - Prenatal & Infant Care: Funding to enable Pregnant women, new fathers, and infants to have access to free or low-cost quality care and resources for a healthy pregnancy, birth, and first year of life.
 (Learn More)